Skip to content

 Frequently asked questions

-How long will it take to get a roofer after a major hail storm in Grand Junction?
+How long does the contractor backlog typically last after a major hail event in Grand Junction?

 Wind/hail deductible notice